Practical Information

 Free transportation in Turku

-Föli, the Turku area transportation service, kindly provides QR codes which can be used to ride all bus and waterbus lines for free.
+Föli, the Turku area transportation service, will kindly provide QR codes which can be used to ride all bus and waterbus lines for free.
 We will distribute these QR codes to all symposium participants.

 Using contactless card payment the single adult ticked fee is a fixed 3.15 Euro, or 4.50 Euro if you pay cash and likely only small notes up to 20 Euro will be accepted.
 Further info is available at https://www.foli.fi/en .
 Bus line 1 connects the Turku airport (stop: Turun lentoasema) e.g. with the Turku bus station (stop: Turun linja-autoasema), the city centre (stop: Kauppatori), the conference venue of Hotel Kakola (stop: Kakola), and the Viking Line terminal (stop: Turun satama Viking) at the harbour where the Viking Glory will depart for the fifth and final day of the Symposium.